And take control of your recommendation feed …

 Thingy is a dynamic recommendation engine

 Thingy is a dynamic recommendation engine which learns and predicts as it goes along.
 It adapts to a changing world without re-training.
-Interact with it in different and unpredictable ways.
-All three parts work together in concert as a dynamic system.
+Consumers interact with it in different and unpredictable ways but remain in control.
 Thingy is characterized by:

 - Automatic generalization: Given one or more items as a query, Thingy learns in realtime to discover other relevant items.
 There is no machine learning ‘model training’ phase.